 There will be a small, well-concealed scar under the breast.
 The appearance of the scar will steadily improve over time, fading to a similar colour as your natural skin tone.
 Any internal stitches will dissolve, and you will need to wear a surgical support bra for some time, according to your surgeon’s instructions.
 You should resume work, exercise and regular activities at a slow and conscientious pace to avoid disrupting a full and satisfactory recovery.
 Strenuous activities and heavy lifting should be postponed for at least a month after surgery.

-If you experience any pain at all, at any point during the augmentation recovery process, get in touch with your plastic surgeon Dr Ellis Choy and his team.
-He will advise you on how to manage the discomfort with pain medication, and the best course of action to take, for you.
-Remember; your safety and comfort are of utmost importance.
+If you experience any pain at all, at any point during the augmentation recovery process, give Dr Choy and his team a call.
+He will advise you on how to manage the discomfort with pain medication or ask you to come in to determine the best course of action given your circumstances.
+Remember; your safety and comfort are of utmost importance!

 Do breast implants last for a lifetime?

 I’ve heard different things about the life expectancy of implants.
 Some say they last ten years while others say you can keep them as long as you don’t have problems.
 And how long after my surgery should I start thinking about having my implants checked?